babashka/sci/README.md

 (assoc {} :a (eval '(+ 1 2 3))) ;;=> {:a 6}
 ```

+## JIT compilation in ClojureScript

+On ClojureScript, SCI compiles interpreted function bodies to JavaScript at
+runtime through `js/Function`.
+This is on by default, needs no configuration,
+and falls back to the interpreter for any code it does not compile and for
+environments where `eval` is unavailable.
+Results, error messages and
+stacktraces are identical either way.

+To turn it off:

+- Runtime: set `js/globalThis.SCI_DISABLE_JIT = true` before loading SCI.
+  Use this in a page with a Content Security Policy that forbids `eval`, to
+  avoid the console violation the availability probe would otherwise log.
+- Compile time: add `:closure-defines {sci.impl.types/jit-force-off true}`
+  to the ClojureScript compiler options.
+Under `:advanced` this removes the
+  codegen tier from the build.

 ## Async/Await in ClojureScript

 SCI supports `async`/`await` syntax for working with JavaScript Promises: